 Removing the nut

-In almost every case when I’ve performed this job on a guitar (mostly just to upgrade from plastic to bone or graphite), only a small amount of glue has been used.
-This means you won’t require much force to remove it and the chances of damaging the finish is minimal.
+In almost every case when I’ve performed this job on a guitar (mostly to upgrade from plastic to bone or graphite), only a small amount of glue has been used.
+This means you won’t require a great deal of force to remove it and the chances of damaging the finish are minimal.

-My advice is to use a razor blade and begin working the gap between the headstock and the nut only applying a small amount of force as you slowly work the glue away from the timber.
-In most cases you will hear an audible ‘pop’ when the seal of the glue gives way.
+My advice is to use a razor blade and begin working the gap between the headstock and the nut, applying a small amount of force as you slowly work the glue away from the timber.
+In most cases, you will hear an audible ‘pop’ when the seal of the glue gives way.

-Another option, especially if the nut is not seated inside a channel is to use a light hammer with a piece of timber positioned between the hammer and the nut to distribute the impact and lightly tap until the nut comes away.
+Another option, especially if the nut is not seated inside a channel is to use a light hammer with a piece of timber between the hammer and the nut to distribute the impact.
+Then lightly tap until the nut comes away, applying only minimal force.

 Cleaning the nut channel